 4. Volunteering in shelters: If you have some free time, I strongly recommend this activity!
 We are all fortunate to not have to worry about daily necessities like food and shelter, but volunteering will give you an opportunity to contribute your effort to help out other less fortunate folks, and appreciate your privileges.
 Helping others by volunteering will probably mean less free time for you; however, seeing the happy faces of everyone you help will warm your heart up in this cold weather!
 I recommend going to KU Center for Community Outreach (http://www.cco.ku.edu/) to start!

 These are the few activities that I want to share with my fellow Jayhawks, and I hope they are helpful to you!
 I hope you guys have a great semester ahead!
 Until next time, peace.

-Melanie D’Souza is a junior from Muscat, Oman, majoring in Architecture at KU.
-She loves travelling, writing, sketching and cycling.
-She is currently the Orientation Chair at Rieger Scholarship Hall Council and a fervent schol-haller and Riegerette.
-She is also in the Honors Program and is a Student Ambassador for the Office of International Recruitment and Undergraduate Admissions.
+Anh Le is a Jayhawk junior from Hanoi, Vietnam, majoring in Finance and Information Systems.
+He loves traveling, reading, playing sports and learning about business and technology.
+He is currently the Resident Assistant of Gertrude Sellards Pearson Residence Hall and a student in KU School Of Business.
+He is also in the Honors Program and is an International Student Ambassador for the Office of International Recruitment and Undergraduate Admissions.